 - Gas valve is of poor quality and may need to be replaced within a year.

 |Measurements||58.5 inches by 19 inches by 19 inches|

 4. Rheem RTEX-13 Residential Tankless Water Heater

-- Fitted with external digital thermostat with LED display.
+- External digital thermostat with LED display.

 |Gallons per hour||1.5 gallons per minute|